Web DesignWebsitesWorking with Designers

 Should I use a WAF to protect my web app?

-A WAF provides an effective shield against common attacks like injection and XSS but is not a silver bullet.
-Use in conjunction with secure coding, testing, and monitoring for defense-in-depth.
+A WAF provides an effective shield against common attacks like injection and XSS, but is not a silver bullet.
+Use in conjunction with secure coding, testing, and monitoring for defence-in-depth.
 Tune rules to minimise false positives and keep policies updated as threats evolve.

 How can I secure user passwords in my application?